fdavidcl/stackedit-docs/mldr_0.4.0.md

 )
 ~~~

 In the first example, we are using one of mldr's built-in strategies to treat undefined values.
 The `"diagnose"` strategy is the default behavior, and assigns undefined values a replacing value of 1 or 0 according to the accuracy of the prediction (whether no labels were predicted for an instance with no relevant labels).
-On the contrary, `"ignore"` would not count those cases for the averaging process .
+On the contrary, `"ignore"` would not count those cases for the averaging process (which .

 ## Improvements on read and write of ARFF files